hikogui/hikogui/CONTRIBUTING.md

 There is a demo application included with the releases of HikoGUI.

 It would be nice if people could test if this application will work on their computers.
-And when there is a crash to create a mini-dump and send the mini-dump to the discord channel "#demo-mini-dumps" <https://discord.gg/7e8pFTsujw> together with the version number of the HikoGUI release.
+And when there is a crash to create a mini-dump and send the mini-dump to the discord [Society of TJ](https://discord.gg/CSddDuM) channel #HikoGUI/crash together with the version number of the HikoGUI release.

-To make crash mini-dump when the HikoGUI demo application crashes create the following registry key
+To make crash mini-dump when the HikoGUI demo application crashes; create the following registry key:

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps`